remotephone/elegant-automation-frameworks/notes/01_intro.md

 ## Classes to group tests

 simplifies grouping tests together.
-You can add functions really easy, mark it once, boom it all runs (see [body tests](../code/sportscar/body/test_body.py))
+You can add functions really easy, mark it once, boom it all runs (see [body tests](../code/section_1/sportscar/body/test_body.py))

 ## Fixtures

 Any fixture created in conftest.py is accessible to any directory its in and anything under it!
 Just put it at the root of your tests folder

 You don't have to import them either!
 Pytest does the magic.

-### Setup
+### Fixture Setup

 1. Create them in your `conftest.py` - There's a working example in this repo.
 2. Create your function and import what you need